Inspection Reports for

 Findings

-The survey found the most serious deficiency to be a 'D' level deficiency indicating no actual harm but with potential for more than minimal harm that is not immediate jeopardy.
-The facility submitted a plan of correction which was accepted, and the facility was found to be in substantial compliance effective August 7, 2016.
+The survey found the most serious deficiency to be a 'D' level deficiency that constitutes no actual harm with potential for more than minimal harm that is not immediate jeopardy.
+The facility submitted a plan of correction and was found to be in substantial compliance based on the credible allegation of compliance and the submitted plan.

 Deficiencies (1)